 Gestational (“jes-TAY-shon-al”) diabetes is a type of diabetes that some women develop during pregnancy.
-When you have diabetes, there is too much glucose (sugar) in your blood.
+When you have diabetes, there is too much sugar (called glucose) in your blood.

 If you develop gestational diabetes, it can lead to health problems for you and your baby during and after pregnancy.
 For example:

 - Before birth, your baby is likely to grow bigger than usual.
-This could make giving birth more difficult – and make it more likely that you will have a caesarian section (C-section).
+This could make giving birth more difficult – and make it more likely that you will have a caesarian delivery (C-section).

 - After your baby is born, your baby may be at risk for childhood obesity.